kindly/flatterer/docs/options.md

   --postgres TEXT             Connection string to postgres.
 If supplied will
                               load data into postgres --sqlite-path TEXT          Output sqlite file to this file -d, --pushdown TEXT         Object keys and values, with this key name, will be copied down to child tables -n, --no-link               Do not create `_link` fields -m, --main-table-name TEXT  Name of main table, defaults to name of the file without the extension -p, --path TEXT             Key name of where json array starts, default top level array
+  -j, --ndjson                Is file a new line delemited JSON file, default
+                              false
+  --json-stream               File contains stream of json object, default
+                              false
-  -j, --json-lines            Is file a jsonlines file, default false --force                     Delete output directory if it exists, then run
+  --force                     Delete output directory if it exists, then run
                               command, default False
   -f, --fields TEXT           fields.csv file to use